pkmn/engine/docs/TESTING.md

     cartridge code.
     [Examples](https://github.com/jsettlem/elo_world_pokemon_red/blob/master/battle_x_as_y.py) exist
-    of scripting battles to run on the cartridge via an emulator, though the fact that integration testing the engine properly requires support for "link battling" and the ability to detect desyncs makes such a goal decidedly nontrivial.
+    of scripting battles to run on the cartridge via an emulator, though the fact that integration testing the engine properly requires support for "link" battling and the ability to detect desyncs makes such a goal decidedly nontrivial.

 ### `blocklist.json`